FreedyPlugins/FreedyPlugins/fmg2/english_wiki.md

 ### Left

-    left //Exit the player from the game the player is playing
+    left // Removes the player from the game the player is playing

-### Do
+###

     do start //start Executes the command bundle